Albergaria-a-Velha: Tourism

-The Water Mills predominate in Albergaria-a-Velha - a municipality with the largest number of inventoried water mills in Europe - constituting one of the most important elements of the rural landscape throughout the entire municipality.
+The Water Mills predominate in Albergaria-a-Velha – a municipality with the largest number of inventoried water mills in Europe – constituting one of the most important elements of the rural landscape throughout the entire municipality.
 These are elements with high patrimonial value that delight the eyes of their citizens and all the visitors that dare to explore them.

 Albergaria-a-Velha is a land of traditions made of water, bread and mills.
 The Water Mills Route is currently made up of 11 clusters in a total of 14 mills with 19 couples of millstones, distributed in different parishes of the county.

-The mill was one of the central places in the life of a rural community, where the memories of once, are still very much alive in the daily rituals of the millers and in the endless spinning of their millstones and casters.
-Although there are mills throughout the municipality, it is along the Rio Caima that we have the units of greatest expression and importance, since the more stable flow allowed permanent work.
+The mill was the central place in the life of a rural community, where the memories of once, are still very much alive in the daily rituals of the millers and in the endless spinning of their millstones and casters.
+Mills are distributed across the entire municipality; however, those situated along the Rio Caima are the most prominent and significant, as the river's greater flow stability enabled continuous operation.
 However, also in the rivers Fílveda and Jardim, in the streams of Albergaria-a-Velha, Fontão, Frias, Fial and Mouquim and in the countless corgas and ditches of all the parishes, there are traces or records of more than three and a half hundred mills, indicating the importance that the mill activity had in the region.

 These mills were built mainly in the 18th and 19th centuries, using local construction materials.
 Situated on the banks of rivers and streams, they took advantage of the water force of the watercourses, diverting it by taking it directly to the cube where the pressure was increased by the effect of gravity, feeding the feathers of the wooden caster and making it rotate.

 The force generated by this action is transmitted by the axis, generating the force to move the stone wheels.
 Many of them were mills of several owners, so they were used according to a schedule previously agreed between all their users.

 Here the local crops were mainly ground, with particular emphasis on corn and wheat.
 These mills were also used for the husking of rice produced in the Baixo Vouga region, using cork slabs that covered the millstones, which reduced their abrasive effect.